muzairkhattak/object_centric_ovd_webpage/index.md

 ### Comparison with Existing OVOD Works

 #### Open-vocabulary COCO
-We compare our OVD results with previously established methods.  †ViLD and our methods are trained for longer 8x schedule (shown in gray). ‡We train detic for another 1x for a fair comparison with our method.
+We compare our OVD results with previously established methods.  †ViLD and our methods are trained for longer 8x schedule. ‡We train detic for another 1x for a fair comparison with our method.
 For ViLD, we use their unified model that trains ViLD-text and ViLD-Image together.
 For Detic, we report their best model.

 | Method                                                                                                                                       | APr | APc | APf  |